netgen/media-site/doc/netgen/SEARCH_SUGGESTIONS.md

 Search spellcheck & suggestions
 ===============================

 There's an implementation of the "did you mean" functionality for search.
-It's using Solr’s SpellCheck component to provide inline query suggestions based on other, similar, terms.
+It's using Solr's SpellCheck component to provide inline query suggestions based on other, similar, terms.

 **Note:** This feature is available only with the Solr search engine.